-- The amount allocated for the leasing of a company provided car depends on the level of responsibility of senior executives; they are allowed to exceed it but they then have to contribute through payroll deductions.
-Bombardier reimburses reasonable expenses for the use and maintenance of the car. - All senior executives are entitled to have an annual complete medical check-up. - Bombardier assumes the annual fees incurred by senior executives for financial counselling up to a maximum amount of CAN \$ 3.000. - As a general rule, Bombardier does not reimburse any fitness club, sport club or business club membership fees.
+- The amount allocated for the leasing of a company provided car depends on the level of responsibility of executives; they are allowed to exceed it but they then have to contribute through payroll deductions.
+Bombardier reimburses reasonable expenses for the use and maintenance of the car. - All executives are entitled to have an annual complete medical check-up. - Bombardier assumes the annual fees incurred by selected executives for financial counselling up to a maximum amount of \$3,000 Cdn. - As a general rule, Bombardier does not reimburse any fitness club, sport club or business club membership fees.

 The President and Chief Executive Officer, the President and Chief Operating Officer of Bombardier Aerospace and the President and Chief Operating Officer of Bombardier Transportation are allowed to use the Bombardier corporate aircraft for personal reasons.
-Bombardier does not generally assume all of the costs of corporate aircraft incurred by senior executives for personal use since all or part of these costs must be reimbursed to Bombardier, in an amount equal to the fair market value of a first class commercial airlines ticket for the destination of the personal trip for each person travelling aboard the corporate aircraft.
-The difference. if any, between the incremental operating costs to Bombardier and the costs reimbursed by the Named Executive Officer is included in the amounts required to be disclosed as perguisites. as applicable, under the column "All Other Compensation", in the "Summary Compensation Table" on page 40 of this Management Proxy Circular.
+Bombardier does not generally assume all of the costs of corporate aircraft incurred for personal use since all or part of these costs must be reimbursed to Bombardier, in an amount equal to the fair market value of a first class commercial airlines ticket for the destination of the personal trip for each person travelling aboard the corporate aircraft.
+The difference, if any, between the incremental operating costs to Bombardier and the costs reimbursed is included in the amounts required to be disclosed as perquisites, as applicable, under the column "All Other Compensation", in the "Summary Compensation Table" on page 45 of this Circular.

-More details about the executive pension plans are provided in Section E. "Pension Plans" on pages 45 to 48 of this Management Proxy Circular.
+More details about the executive pension plans are provided in Section E. "Pension Plans" on pages 51 and 54 of this Circular.